 Saint Stephen’s has enjoyed a significant international student population for decades, and our Global Initiative formally began with a single relationship with a school in Tanzania in 2007.
-Today, there are now six schools considered Saint Stephen's "sisters" -- in Tanzania, Japan, Argentina, Denmark, and Spain.
+Today, there are six schools considered Saint Stephen's "sisters" – in Tanzania, Japan, Argentina, Denmark, Honduras, and Spain.

-In the early days of the initiative, the relatively new videoconferencing technology provided by Skype was utilized to help Saint Stephen’s begin to shrink the globe.
-Visitors to campus now will encounter individual classrooms tuning in daily to interact with students in Canada, Kazakstan, Brazil, Mexico, Peru, Italy, or elsewhere, and the program has evolved to include other technologies.
+In the early days of the program, the new videoconferencing technology provided by Skype was utilized to help Saint Stephen’s begin to shrink the globe.
+Visitors to campus now will encounter individual classrooms tuning in daily to interact with students in Canada, Kazakstan, Brazil, Mexico, Peru, Italy, or elsewhere, and the program has evolved to include many other technologies.

-Middle school students have created a video exchange through YouTube with classes in Kenya, China, and Sweden.
-Sixth graders use Padlet to discuss books they’ve read with students around the country and the world.
-Eighth graders share photos through Google Drive with students in Mexico, who use the images to create sketches they return to their Saint Stephen’s counterparts.
+Middle school students have created a YouTube video exchange with classes in Kenya, China, and Sweden.
+Sixth graders used Padlet to discuss books they’ve read with students around the country and the world.
+Eighth graders have shared photos through Google Drive with students in Mexico, who used the images to create sketches they returned to their Saint Stephen’s counterparts.

 Global lessons are taught at every grade level and in every discipline.
 Students benefit when they share perspectives with their international peers and their learning reaches beyond the four walls of our school to create a collaborative global classroom.